 Museum Summer Weekend Hours

-Please note that the May 2 open house is Postponed for Covid-19 and we will open the house an additional weekend in the fall.
+Please note that the all open houses are Postponed for Covid-19 and we will open the house an additional weekend in the fall.

 Saturday, May 2, June 6, July 11, and August 8 – Reed Homestead, 72 Main Street in Townsend Harbor.
 9AM-1PM